|Nutritional Guidelines (per serving)|

 The key to the diamond martini is to keep it cold... really cold!
 It's a wonderful variation of a vodka martini and it's incredibly easy to make.
 You'll just need to plan ahead to ensure all your ingredients are well-chilled.

 The difference between the diamond martini and the regular vodka martini is that the vodka is pre-chilled by placing it in the freezer.
-Don't worry, the liquor will not freeze.
+Don't worry, the liquor will not freeze (unless you leave it in a deep freezer).
 You'll also want to put your dry vermouth bottle in the refrigerator so it's chilled—this is actually the preferred way to store open bottles of the fortified wine, anyway.
 Finally, be sure to use a frozen cocktail glass, taking it out of the freezer just before pouring the drink.
 With everything nice and frosty, a refreshing—though potent—drink is ready to mix up!

 Gather the ingredients.